pcolmer99/Twitter_Analytics/README.md

 Hi Readers,

 My name is Paul Colmer.
-The two files here are written to help you authenticate correctly with Twitter and then allow you to search twitter for tweets that match your search criteria.
+There are 3 files I have published.
+Two of the files here are written to help you authenticate correctly with Twitter (Twitter_Analytics_Setup.R) and then allow you to search twitter for tweets that match your search criteria (Twitter_Analytics_Import.R).

+The third file shows how to turn the Twitter_Analytics_Import.R code into a Shiny App, so that it can be run from the web browser.
+This file is called Twitter_Analytics_App.R.

 Twitter_Analytics_Setup.R sets up the correct handshake between R and Twitter to allow you to extract data from Twitter.
 You'll need to follow this article carefully, as there are some manual steps involved: